Music

 Pre-requisites: performance audition.

-This course offers the student fundamentals in technique and performance in the jazz, popular, musical theater and commercial music vocal styles.
+Offers fundamentals in technique and performance in the jazz, popular, musical theater, and commercial music vocal styles.
 Students prepare pieces to perform in voice labs, and quarterly concerts or musical productions.
-Vocal techniques in belting, amplification and related popular song interpretation and delivery will be included.
+Vocal techniques in belting, amplification, and related popular song interpretation and delivery are included.

 MUSC 201.
 MUSIC THEORY IV.
 3 Credits.

-This course emphasizes contrapuntal techniques, variation techniques and study of chromatic and color harmonies.
+Emphasizes analysis in contrapuntal techniques, variation techniques, and study of chromatic and color harmonies.

 MUSC 202.
 MUSIC THEORY V. 3 Credits.